Resource Page SEO Audit Tool

 What this audit is looking for

-This audit checks whether a resource page deserves to rank and convert: asset clarity, freshness signals, preview depth, FAQ coverage, proof, and next-step links into the broader content and product journey.
+This audit checks whether a resource page gives searchers enough reason to use the asset and continue: asset clarity, visible source context, freshness signals, preview depth, FAQ coverage, proof, AI-readable answer blocks, and next-step links into the broader content and product journey.

 Common content problems on these pages